AndySomogyi/sbmlsolver/README.txt

-libRoadRunner logo
+SBML Solver logo

-  The libroadrunner logo is an adaptation of the image originally posted to Flickr by El Brujo+ at http://flickr.com/photos/11039104@N08/2954808342.
+  The SBML Solver logo is an adaptation of the image originally posted to Flickr by El Brujo+ at http://flickr.com/photos/11039104@N08/2954808342.
 It was reviewed on 9 August 2009 by the FlickreviewR robot and was confirmed to be licensed under the terms of the cc-by-sa-2.0.